artdent/nestjs-rate-limit/README.md

 If true (the default), the rate limiter will send response headers: `Retry-After`, `X-RateLimit-Limit`, `X-Retry-Remaining`, and `X-Retry-Reset`.

+### keyGenerator: (request: any) => string

+This defines how the rate limiter will extract the unique key for each request.
+The default implementation uses `request.user.id` if `request.user` is present, otherwise it uses `request.ip`.
+This can be overridden if users are uniquely identified in some other manner on the request object.

 ## Examples

 ### With Redis